healdgar/GooglePhotosDownloader/README.md

 ## Known Issues

-- Selecting a high number of threads can have unpredictable SSL exceptions.
+- Selecting a high number of threads can have unpredictable SSL exceptions, particularlly true if there are a high number of "skips", so when retrying a date range, lower the number of threads to avoid overloading the Google API.
 - Sometimes the script quits without an exception or logged response

 ## Note